Configuring Advanced Features → Creating Query Views for Advanced Reports

 Each file can have one or more views defined, and each view entry in the XML must have dbname, name, and singleItemName attributes.

-Application Engine processes the XML content from top to bottom; therefore, if tables have relational fields to other views, place the these in logical order in the XML.
+Application Engine processes the XML content from top to bottom; therefore, if tables have relational fields to other views, place them in logical order in the XML.
 Application Engine processes the XML files in alphabetical order, but view definitions that relate to each other should be placed in the same file.

 Once you have created the view definitions that you need, the views need to be generated and made available in SBM.
 For details, refer to Generating Views.